 - 5 large egg yolks

-- 6 tbsp unsalted butter cut into cubes
+- 6 tablespoon unsalted butter, cut into cubes

 - Put lemon juice, lemon zest, sugar, and salt into the top pot of your double boiler.
 Whisk until the ingredients are well combined and continue to whisk well throughout the cooking process.
 Constant whisking prevents the egg yolks from overcooking and becoming scrambled eggs.